 - All employer visits to complete reviews will now take place using digital means, if your business is still open.

-- All end point assessments are postponed, we will contact the affected apprentices on an individual basis.
+- Most end point assessments have been postponed, we will contact the affected apprentices on an individual basis.

 If you are an employer and need to speak to the apprenticeships team or an apprentice unable to contact your assessor please email email@example.com If you require a call back please ensure to include a phone number.
 This inbox is monitored during normal operating hours by the apprenticeships team who are working off-campus.